jrtitko/VendingMachine/README.txt

 Based on the Vending Machine Kata as listed by Guy Royse at: https://github.com/guyroyse/vending-machine-kata
+---
+There are a number of 'missing' cards that as a developer I would write and discuss with the business person to make sure they are on board.
+These cards are essentially required such as 'how does the machine know when it needs exact change' and 'how does the machine know when its sold out'.
+Both of these would require respective inventory systems (coins & product) to be created.
+These were purposely not added until those cards have had a chance to be written.
+---
 Vending Machine Kata
 In this exercise you will build the brains of a vending machine.
 It will accept money, make change, maintain inventory, and dispense products.
 All the things that you might expect a vending machine to accomplish.